 Chamber Music Beginnings introduces New York City public school children from all five boroughs to chamber music.
 Junior high and high school student ensembles compete in the Young Ensembles program for the opportunity to be coached by CMS artist and then to experience the thrill of performing in Alice Tully Hall.
 The Student Producers is a unique program for high school students, offering them the chance to create and produce their own programs for their peers.
 The program was featured in a New York Times Arts and Leisure feature.
 Meet the Music! is a popular concert series drawing families together for a humorous and entertaining approach to classical music.
 Inside Chamber Music offers the interested layman a series of in-depth lectures that are tied to CMS’ public performances.
 All together, these programs demonstrate the leadership role CMS plays in assuring continued growth in the number of lives touched by chamber music.

 In keeping with its mandate to reach a broad audience, CMS presents national and international tours and multi-concert series outside New York.
-In addition, CMS appears at some of the country’s most prestigious music festivals, including the Lincoln Center, Mostly Mozart and Ravinia festivals.
-CMS has also performed throughout Canada and Mexico, Australia, Japan, and Israel.
-The ambitious level of touring activity amounts to over 40 concerts annually outside New York City.
-CMS is represented by the prestigious artist management agency David Rowe Artists.
+Under the artistic direction of David Finckel and Wu Han, the Chamber Music Society brings its trademarks to every touring performance: consistent extraordinary quality, beautifully crafted programs, and the opportunity to hear remarkable young musicians playing alongside world-renowned artists.
+The ambitious level of touring activity amounts to over 60 concerts annually outside New York City.
+CMS on Tour is represented in North America by David Rowe Artists, and in Europe, Asia, and South America by IMG Artists.

 CMS launched its own national radio series in the 2003-2004 season.
 This series, originally consisting of thirteen one-hour programs, has since expanded to fifty-two programs.
 Each features live performances by CMS.
 In its first season, the series was picked up by 245 commercial and non-commercial stations throughout the country, and can now be heard internationally as well.